Shallum Will Die in Exile and Not Return

 Exile represents the tragic consequence of covenant rebellion and the collapse of national leadership.

-12 But he will die in the place where they have led him captive.
-He will see this land no more.”
+12 but he will die in the place to which he was exiled; he will never see this land again.”

 Exile represents the tragic consequence of covenant rebellion and the collapse of national leadership.